 Workshops are your chance to learn and apply new skills and methodologies.
-Please note that all of these sessions happen at the same time as the conference events (concurrent sessions, field trips).
-Pre-registration for workshops is required and will include a nominal fee.
+Pre-registration for workshops is required and will include a nominal fee to cover workshop expenses.
 Sign up for workshops when you register for the conference.
-Space in each workshop is limited, and sign up is first-come-first-serve, so register early to make sure you get in to your desired workshop.
+Please note that these sessions may be held concurrent with other conference content (working groups or roundtable conversations), so check the conference schedule before you sign up.
+Space in each workshop is limited, and sign up is first-come-first-serve, so register early to make sure you get into your desired workshop.
+Like the rest of the conference, the workshops will be held virtually through a video meeting; all of the workshop instructors are incorporating opportunities for participant interaction and conversation.
 Note that workshop fees are non-refundable.

 Registration fee: $20